 Some people adjust easier after having relocated than others do.
-It is normal for Expat families to face many challenges.
-A lot of emotional strength is required from a person to balance out the ups and downs one might experience when having to start all over.
-Initially he might not fully understand what is going on.
-He might experience life as dull or feel empty, sad, out of place, frustrated, angry, lonely or indifferent and does not know how to find his way back to feeling content and happy as he used to feel.
+It is normal for Expat families to face many challenges once the first excitement of being in a new place has worn off.
+A lot of emotional strength is required from a person to balance out the ups and downs one might experience, when he suddenly comes in touch with the loss of his support networks, familiarities and other comforts he has left behind.
+Initially he might not know what's missing, but he does know that something is not right.
+He might experience life as dull or feel empty, sad, out of place, frustrated, angry, lonely or indifferent and doesn’t understand what is wrong, or how to find his way back to feeling content and happy as he used to feel.

-Here is an example about how things could unconsciously unfold for an expat family;
+Here is an example about how things could unconsciously unfold for a expat family;

-Family "X" ,with 2 children, moves from Germany to Singapore.
-The couple decides that the wife will become a stay home mom, since she wants to have a break from work and the children need the stability now for one parent to be at home.
+Family "X" with 2 children, moves from Germany to Singapore.
+The parents decide that the wife will become a stay home mom, since she can't get a work permit in Singapore.

-The roles have shifted in this family and there is a danger that the couple will grow apart, if they don't get soon a comman understanding about what has caused their difficulties and what needs to be done, so everyone can feels happy again.
+The roles have shifted in this relationship and there is a danger that the couple will grow further and further apart, if they don't get soon together trying to understand each other and make some changes accordingly.

 Every individual, couple and family who has relocated faces different challenges with different needs and reactions to their given circumstances.
 Some Expats who have moved a lot might have figured out how to cope with those changes more easily, than others do.
 Being an Expat does not need to be difficult, if you are able to stay in touch with who you are and don’t neglect yourself and inner needs during the process of the transition.